 It had been unbelievably hot ever since the fog had lifted, a few days after I arrived in China.
 I’d never experienced anything like it before, but living in an air-conditioned apartment and working in an air-conditioned office made acclimatisation easier.
-Today if anything it was even hotter still, breaking 40°C. I decided to seek higher altitudes, and thought maybe it would be cooler at the top of the CCTV Tower.
+Today it was even hotter still, breaking 40°C. I decided to seek higher altitudes, and thought maybe it would be cooler at the top of the CCTV Tower.

 It’s an unfortunate acronym: it stands for China Central Television, but a tower overlooking the entire city being called the CCTV Tower certainly has a bit of a Big Brother air to it.
 I got a taxi down the road from the University to Gongzhufen metro station, near the tower, and walked the short distance there with the assistance of a couple of litres of cold water that I’d brought with me.
 The heat was more bearable than I thought it would be, but I drank stunning quantities of water without even trying.

 At the tower, I had to leave my bag in the cloakroom at the bottom.
 This was unfortunate because I was carrying a lot of camera gear.
 I went into über-tourist mode, draping a camera and two lenses around my neck, and filling my pockets with film.
 I left my now-empty bag in the cloakroom, and headed up to the observation deck, 238m above the city.